What do the two candidates to be the next prime minister say on policy?

 – Immigration

-Rishi Sunak: Supports the current Government’s controversial Rwanda asylum policy, saying it will stop “an illegal set of criminal gangs who were causing people to die in pursuit of coming here”.
+His campaign has said he would do “whatever it takes” to get it up-and-running, while he has also unveiled a 10-point plan that includes the promise of a narrower definition of who qualifies for asylum compared to that offered by the European Convention on Human Rights.

+Mr Sunak has also promised to give Parliament control over who comes to the UK by creating an annual cap on the number of refugees accepted each year, albeit one that can be changed in the case of sudden emergencies.

-Liz Truss: Also supports the policy and said she has worked closely with the Home Secretary on it.
+Liz Truss: Also supports the Rwanda policy and has said that under her leadership it could be extended further.

+She has also said she will increase Border Force staff levels from 9,000 to 10,800, while also bringing forward a strengthened UK Bill of Rights to provide a “sound legal basis” to tackle illegal migration.

 Liz Truss: Has previously shelved plans for an overhaul of gender recognition rules to make it easier for trans people to change their legal gender.